Decoding the Weight: What is 100lbs in Stone? A complete walkthrough

 -

 Stones (st): The stone is a unit of mass primarily used in the United Kingdom and some other Commonwealth countries.
 Historically, the weight of a stone varied slightly depending on location and time period.
-However, the modern standard is 14 pounds.
-Therefore, one stone is equivalent to 14 pounds.
+That said, the modern standard is 14 pounds.
+That's why, one stone is equivalent to 14 pounds.

 Calculating 100lbs in Stone: A Step-by-Step Approach